getsops/sops/README.rst

 When creating a new file, you can specify encryption context in the ``--encryption-context`` flag by comma separated list of key-value pairs:

-When creating a new file, you can specify encryption context in the ``--encryption-context`` flag by comma separated list of key-value pairs:

 .. code:: bash

 	$ sops --encryption-context Environment:production,Role:web-server test.dev.yaml